-Hypertension or high blood pressure is a high systolic level that exceeds 140 mmHg and a high diastolic level that exceeds 90 mmHg with а minimum of two measurements within 5 minutes.
+Hypertension or high blood pressure is a high systolic level that exceeds 140 mmHg and a high diastolic level that exceeds 90 mmHg with a minimum of measurements within minutes.
 Hypertension can be caused by genetics and a sedentary lifestyle.
 Poor lifestyle includes lack of physical activity, high sodium consumption, smoking, obesity, and dyslipidemia.
-Uncontrolled hypertension can to various lead complications such as stroke, hypertensive retinopathy, hypertensive heart disease, coronary heart disease, chronic kidney disease, and arterial abnormalities.
+Uncontrolled hypertension can various lead to complications such as stroke, hypertensive retinopathy, hypertensive heart disease, coronary heart disease, chronic kidney disease, and arterial abnormalities.
 A prolonged increase in blood pressure needs to be detected early to get adequate treatment to avoid these bad consequences (Tanto C, 2014; Widyarani et al., 2019).
 The hypertension prevalence rate in Indonesia is still relatively high.
 The report of Survei Kesehatan Indonesia (SKI) in 2023 showed that the prevalence of hypertension according to blood pressure measurements in Indonesia was 30.8%.
-The prevalence of hypertension based on measurement results in the age group 15-24 was 9.3%, age 25-34 was 17.4%, age 35-44 was 27.2%, age 45-54 was 39.1%, age 55-64 was 49.5%, age 65-74 was 57.8%, and age $\geq 75$ was 64%(KEMENKES RI, 2023).
+The prevalence of hypertension based on measurement results in the age group 15-24 was 9.3%, age 25-34 was 17.4%, age 35-44 was 27.2%, age 45-54 was 39.1%, age 55-64 was 49.5%, age 65-74 was 57.8%, and age ≥ 75 was 64% (KEMENKES RI, 2023).
 The authors conducted a preliminary study related to data on hypertension patients in RW 07 Banteran Village, Sumbang, knowing that there were 56 adults and elderly people suffering from hypertension.